hanbollar/Odin/README.md

 #### What is gpujs

 [gpu.js](http://gpu.rocks/) is an interesting blend between a gpu kernel and a webgl shader.
 On the user-end, the code looks and is easily understood as a kernel that can be switched from a gpu pass and cpu pass by a simple toggle; however, under the compiler hood each kernel function acts as its own fragment shader.
 Additionally, gpujs contains optimizations such as superKernels and megaKernels to wrap these shader creations together.
-One think that was helpful is that variables created and passed in by the user are prepended with a `user_` to prevent duplicates, and it also helps for debugging.
+One thing that was helpful is that variables created and passed in by the user are prepended with a `user_` to prevent duplicates, and it also helps for debugging.

 Features like a shader:
 - compiles out with a shader wrapper